 Thank you for visiting the VTC Rodeo Queen website!
-We are proud and delighted to introduce this year’s VTC Rodeo Queen Candidate, Kate Compton!
+We are delighted to announce our 2020 VTC Rodeo Queen Candidate, Faith DeBrum!.

 Please feel free to call us if you have any questions at all.
-We look forward to seeing you at our events, but to get a head start on meeting Kate be sure to see this website’s home page!
+We look forward to seeing you at our events!

 VTC Rodeo Queen Sponsor Committee